Japamala: Religious usage

-In addition to their practical use as an aide in recitation, malas have traditionally been ascribed to have additional spiritual qualities.
-Different materials may be ascribed the power to help with different practical or spiritual problems, and the mala itself may be ascribed talismanic characteristics.
-In some traditions, malas are consecrated before use in a manner similar to images of deities, through the use of mantras, dharani, or the application of pigment.
 Malas purchased from temples and monasteries may have been blessed by the residents of that institution.
 Mala may also be blessed after purchase.
 Popular folk tales may describe malas as becoming imbued with the power of the many recitations it has been used for, or a mala given by a respected monk may be said to have the power to cure illnesses or to restore fertility to barren individuals.